 [E]very citizen makes up his mind on public questions and matters of private conduct.
 In practice, if all men had to study for themselves the abstruse economic, political and ethical data involved in every question, they would find it impossible to come to a conclusion about anything… from some ethical teacher, be it a minister, a favorite essayist, or merely prevailing opinion, we accept a standardized code of social conduct to which we conform most of the time.

 Dismediation isn’t limited to politics.
-Business is a past master at it; Thomas Frank’s The Conquest of Cool is particularly fine on that subject.
+Business is a past master at it; Thomas Frank’s The Conquest of Cool is particularly fine on the subject.
 More recently, Elizabeth Holmes proved herself a skilled dismediator, actively endangering people with faulty blood testing technology while ginning up a Silicon Valley fairytale around herself and her company, Theranos.
 It took government agencies and dedicated journalists who gave a shit about the truth to put a stop to her TED-talking baloney.
 What will you think, the next time a Silicon Valley triumphalist comes along bragging about “changing the world”?

 Contrary to conventional opinion, it’s neither necessary nor remotely okay to lie in order to participate in politics.
 You can be a passionate partisan, make the best case you can for your side; nothing wrong with that.
 But there is an incandescently bright line between making your best case, and saying things that you know to be untrue.
-The latter is no good, not in any cause, however just.
+The latter is intolerable, in any cause, however just.